 Functional resumes work best for recent college graduates who don’t have impressive work histories to lean on.
 This is because functional resumes allow you to highlight the specific skills you learned in internships, classes and the one or two jobs you’ve had.
 A functional resume can also obscure a varied work history, but not for long.
 Hiring managers know to skim to the bottom of the resume to check your work history.

 Cons of a Functional Resume

 You would be wise to use a functional resume if you are a recent college graduate or if you have large gaps in your work history.
-However, there are several reasons not to use a functional resume.
+However, there are several reasons not to use this type of resume.